 Why Cost Per Square Foot Is A Bad Metric For Tiny Houses

-Cost per square foot (s.f.) is a metric used by developers to more and to sell bigger, as the size goes up cost per s.f. goes down.
-In that way a huge house may actually look like a better deal.
+Cost per square foot (s.f.) is a metric used by developers to sell more and to sell bigger.
+As the size goes up cost per s.f. goes down.
+In that way a huge house (with a huge price tag) may actually look like a better deal than a smaller place.
 We seem to label that s.f. cost as the most important metric when shopping for a home.
 I’d like to break down why it isn’t.

 I am going to give hypotheticals here:

-Houses have an overall cost per s.f. but if you break it down further each room does too.
-I’m going to remove land costs because that can throw the whole thing off andd it’s not usually a factor in a tiny house anyway.
-Let’s just start here, kitchens and baths have a lot to them, millwork, fixtures, plumbing, etc. they tend to be more costly than bare walls.
+Houses have an overall cost per s.f.
+If you break it down further each room does, too.
+I’m going to remove land costs from both hypotheticals because that can throw the whole thing off (in a ground bound house its included in cost, in a wheeled house it’s generally considered ‘rent’).
+Let’s just start here.
+Kitchens and baths have a lot to them: millwork, fixtures, plumbing, etc. They tend to be more costly than bare walls such as a living room.
 Let’s ‘hypothetically’ say:

 - Kitchen Costs – $250/s.f.

 - Living Room Costs – $80/s.f.